bitshares/dev.bitshares.works/docs/supports_dev/explorer-wrappers.rst

 .. _explorer-wrappers:

 ******************************************************
-Bitshares Blockchain Explorer and the Wrappers
+BitShares Blockchain Explorer and the Wrappers
 ******************************************************

 BliShares Blockchain Explorer